whizzzkid/whizzzkid/README.md

     - [My CV](https://nishantarora.in/CV)
     - [email me](mailto:me@nishantarora.in)
     - [book my calendar](https://nishantarora.in/cal)
 - 🤔 Why "Whizzzkid"?
-I was freelancing since 2009, Fiverr was just starting out then, I made my first account there in 2011, whizkid and whizzkid were taken, hence [whizzzkid](https://www.fiverr.com/whizzzkid).
+I have been freelancing since 2009, then Fiverr was just starting out then, I made my first account there in 2011, whizkid and whizzkid were taken, hence [whizzzkid](https://www.fiverr.com/whizzzkid).
 It just stuck!

 <p align="center">